Kyureeus-Edtech/custom-python-etl-data-connector-Shaun-Allan/README.md

 The pipeline is validated by a comprehensive `test.py` file that covers all the assignment's validation requirements.
 It includes two types of tests within a single suite:

-1.  **Transformation Logic Tests**: These tests validate the core business logic.
-They use pre-defined sample raw data and assert that the output of the transformation functions exactly matches a desired, correctly calculated structure.
+1.  **Transformation Logic Tests**: These tests validate the core business logic using pre-defined sample raw data.
-2.  **Pipeline Robustness Tests**: These tests use **mocking** to simulate various failure scenarios.
-They verify that the pipeline can gracefully handle external issues like API errors (e.g., 404, 429), network connectivity problems, and database connection failures without crashing.
+2.  **Pipeline Robustness Tests**: These tests use **mocking** to simulate and verify that the pipeline can gracefully handle external issues like API errors, network problems, and database connection failures.

 -----

 ## Output

 ![Output](output.png)